 Boral Dunmore Operations

-Boral's Dunmore Operations include a hard rock quarry, a sand dredging operation known as Dunmore Sand & Soil, and Boral Concrete Dunmore.
-Each makes an important contribution not only to building and development in the Illawarra and South Coast, but also across the greater Sydney basin and beyond.
+Boral's Dunmore Operations, located in the Illawarra region of NSW, include a hard rock quarry, a sand dredging operation known as Dunmore Sand & Soil (DSS), and Boral Concrete Dunmore.

 38 Tabbitta Road

 Boral's Dunmore Operations have existed for more than 90 years, servicing the need for building and construction materials in the Illawarra, South Coast and greater Sydney metropolitan areas.

 Sited directly adjacent to the South Coast Railway and Princes Highway, the Operations are ideally positioned to support growth and development in these key regions of NSW.

 Originally a hard rock quarry, today's Dunmore facilities also include the Dunmore Sand & Soil (DSS) business, Boral Concrete Dunmore, and a Boral Logistics yard.

 Dunmore Sand & Soil: Modification 2 Assessment (Sep 2020)

 Boral acknowledges the decision of the NSW Department of Planning, Industry and Environment (DPIE) to refer the proposed modification of the Dunmore Sand and Soil (DSS) consent to the NSW Independent Planning Commission (IPC).

 We remain confident the application for the proposed modification, which is underpinned by scientific data and the input of independent experts, will stand up to the rigorous and thorough assessment of DPIE and the IPC.

 Our current sand operations at Dunmore have been successfully and responsibly managed for 20 years in the Minnamurra River catchment.